rubocop/ruby-style-guide/README.md

    batman.fetch(:is_evil, true) # => false
    ```

-* Prefer the use of the block instead of the default value in `fetch`.
+* Prefer the use of the block instead of the default value in `Hash#fetch`.

    ```Ruby
    batman = { name: 'Bruce Wayne' }